British Columbia (BC) family law software

 Family law calculations built for British Columbia firms

 BC's Family Law Act takes a different approach to property than Ontario: spouses presumptively share family property acquired during the relationship, and excluded property (pre-relationship assets, inheritances, gifts) is shielded except for its growth.
+BC family files also split across two courts — the Supreme Court under the Supreme Court Family Rules and the Provincial Court under the Provincial Court Family Rules — each with its own forms.

 What Divo calculates for British Columbia files